 Housewarming Gifts That Show You Care

-"Talking of fun housewarming gifts," said Pam, a creative-type, "I have the perfect idea; but of course, it really depends on the recipient.
+"Talking of fun housewarming gifts," said Pam, a creative-type.
+"I have the perfect idea; but of course, it really depends on the gift recipient.
 This is something I gave my aunt when she moved into her new home a while ago, and she loved it!"

 "Well," she went on, "her 'new' home wasn't really new, it was an old house that they had fixed up, but when it was time to move in she felt like she could still feel the old energy in the house.
 She told me this when she called to invite me to the party and I knew exactly what to get her.
 I spoke to a friend of mine who works with energy healing and asked her to come and cleanse the energy in my aunt's home.
 I gave my aunt a gift card for the cleansing ceremony and she called my friend the very next day.
-I was also invited to the ceremony a few days after that, it was something new to me, and it was interesting, I really enjoyed it.
+I was invited to the ceremony a few days after that.
+I’d never been to that sort of thing, it was interesting, I really enjoyed it.
 Do you think they would like that?
-If you prefer, you could also make up a 'home cleansing kit' for them, with some incense, crystals, salts, and whatever else you want to add, if they're that way inclined."
+If you prefer, you could also make up a DIY gift, a 'home cleansing kit' for them, with some incense, crystals, salts, and whatever else you want to add, if they're that way inclined."

 The conversation moved on and I had my answer.
-I knew I could count on my friends to help me out with my gift dilemma; and I knew that I wouldn't have come up with an idea for such a good, and fun, housewarming gift without their help.
-Seriously, what could someone who has just moved house use more than a good massage?
+I knew I could count on my friends to help me out with my housewarming gift dilemma; and I knew that I wouldn't have come up with an idea for such a good, and fun, housewarming gift without their help.
+Seriously, what could someone whose just moved house use more than a good massage?